xiaoyanit/TeXpert/README.md

 TeXpert
 =======

-TeX document preparation Android app
+LaTeX document preparation app for Android

 This app aims to be a TeX document development environment application like TeXMaker or TeXworks on PC.

-The target of TeXpert is for tablets like Nexus 7:
+The target of TeXpert is for _tablets_ like Nexus 7:

  * lack physical keyboard

- *  screen is reasonably wide for editing
+ * screen is reasonably big for document editing

- *  modern Android 4.2+
+ * modern Android (4.2+)

 Phone is not supported.
-The key features I expect are:
+I expect the following key features:

- 1. Efficient input, complement (not replace) SwiftKey
+1. efficient input: _complementing_, not replacing, useful existing tools like _SwiftKey_;
+1. smart correction suggestion;

- 2. One-button to compile with TeXPortal
+1. button to compile with TeXPortal; and

- 3. Smart correction

-(The list is ranked in order of importance.)
+1. syntax highlighting.

+These features are ordered based on perceived importance.

 Unlike their PC counterparts where one can easily type in the content.
-The unavailability of physical keyboard makes it substantially difficult to write on Nexus 7.
-Many text editor tends to treat LaTeX editing as a special case of code editing as this is prevalent in PC.
-However, I believe that they are very different.
+The unavailability of physical keyboard makes it substantially more laborious to write on Nexus 7.
+Many text editor tends to treat LaTeX editing as a special case of code editing.
+This is a prevalent viewpoint on PC.
+Yet I believe that they are fairly different.